nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 }
 ```

 You receive a Request in status `Decided`.
-This is where the Request module steps in and handles the Request based on you decision.
-Because you accepted the Request, the Request module will send your Response to the Templator by creating a Relationship.
+This is where the Enmeshed Runtime steps in and handles the Request based on you decision.
+Because you accepted the Request, the Enmeshed Runtime will send your Response to the Templator by creating a Relationship.
 This behavior can be observed by querying the Request again after a short waiting time (`GET /api/v2/Requests/Incoming/{id}`).
-When the Request is in status `Completed` you can query the created Relationship (`GET /api/v2/Relationships`, param `template.id=<id-of-the-template>`).
+When the Request is in status `Completed` you can query the created Relationship (`GET /api/v2/Relationships`, query parameter `template.id=<id-of-the-template>`).

-If you sync the Templator Connector you will see a new Relationship in the Response.
+If you synchronize the Templator Connector (`POST /api/v2/Account/Sync`) you will see a new Relationship in the response.
 The Relationship looks as follows:

 ```jsonc
 {